This Euphoria Line Captures The Exact Meaning Of That Emotional Episode

 Advertisement

 It is this question that plagues Rue in every moment of her life.
-It is this question that leads Rue and Ali to “Rue’s” diner table on Christmas Eve.
+It is this question that leads Rue and Ali to the diner table on Christmas Eve.
 Because, Rue is unable to fathom that she is worth rescuing when so many people she believes are “better” are no longer alive.
 We see the shadows of this panic in multiple places throughout the episode.
-It’s there when she says that her worst heartbreak — Jules Vaughn (Hunter Schafer) abandoning her at train station at 2 a.m. in Euphoria's season 1 finale — is the universe’s “punishment” for her “being a piece of shit her entire life.”
+It’s there when she says that her worst heartbreak — Jules Vaughn (Hunter Schafer) abandoning her at train station at 2 a.m. in Euphoria's season 1 finale — is the universe’s “punishment” for Rue “being a piece of shit her entire life.”
 We see it when Rue begins to break down considering how she wants her family to remember her when she dies: “As someone who tried hard to be someone I couldn’t.”
 That imaginary someone is a person who is as “good” as all the ghosts in Rue's mind.
 And, most importantly, Rue's fear rears its “degenerative” head, in Ali’s words, when Rue admits her most devastating thought at the episode’s 48-minute mark.

 “I just don’t plan on being here that long,” she whispers.

-No matter how much we’re rooting for Rue out here, she can’t imagine going on much longer.
+No matter how much we’re rooting for Rue as an audience, she can’t imagine going on much longer.
 “Rue is in a very vulnerable place.
-She’s trying her best to convince herself that she has something figured out,” Zendaya explains in the post-episode featurette.
+She’s trying her best to convince herself that she has something figured out,” Rue's portrayer Zendaya explains in the post-episode featurette.
 “Rue does not have it figured out.
 Rue does not know what she’s doing.”

-So, Ali attempts to set her straight, pointing “Rue” in a fundamentally hopeful direction.
-After Rue suggests that she is past redemption for threatening to killer mother (Nika King) with a knife (which can be seen via flashback in second episode “Stuntin' Like My Daddy”), Ali challenges her.
-He tells Rue that defining herself as a “piece of shit” is “superficial” and “way too easy” of a way out of trying to be that “better” person he was talking about earlier.

 Advertisement